almsam/OSPREY/CODE_OF_CONDUCT.md

 ## Violations:

-OSPREY admins will generally run on a 2 strike system, but reserve the right to issue consequences as they see fit
+OSPREY admins will generally run on a 2 strike system for Social standards, but reserve the right to issue consequences as they see fit

 A first failure to adhere to the social Expectations may result in: